 Cerebral Angiography or Arteriography During this procedure, the health care team injects special dyes into the blood vessels of the head and neck.
 The dye in the blood vessels shows up on X-rays and indicates the size and location of any blockages.
 A physician generally will perform this test only if a patient is having surgery such as a carotid endarterectomy to remove the blockage, or if other tests have not provided sufficient information.

 Neurointensivists and experienced mid-level practitioners staff our dedicated 32-bed Neuro Critical Care Unit and 12-bed Stroke Unit, around the clock to provide ongoing intensive care to critically ill patients.
 We manage more neurotrauma cases than any other center in the southwestern United States, and we are internationally recognized for the treatment of high-acuity brain and spinal cord injuries.

-Working closely with the Houston Fire Department and local EMS services, the Stroke Center's team has an impressive track record of success in the administration of Alteplase, the only FDA-approved treatment shown to improve outcome in stroke patients.
+Working closely with the Houston Fire Department and local EMS services, the Stroke Center’s team has an impressive track record of success in the administration of thrombolytic therapy.

-25 percent of patients who present with ischemic stroke receive the drug; that is more than 10 times the national average of 2 to 3 percent for Alteplase administration.
-Because 80 percent of strokes are caused by cerebral thrombosis, the Alteplase advantage is an important one.
+25% of patients who present with ischemic stroke receive thrombolytic therapy; that is more than 10 times the national average of 2 to 3%.
+Because 80% of strokes are caused by cerebral thrombosis, the thrombolytic advantage is an important one.